 Classic Treasures Consignment– 2659 Durham-Chapel Hill Blvd, Durham, NC 27707- Classic Treasures sells new and used furniture, they allow leashed, well behaved dogs inside.

-Once and Again Cosignment– 3738 Durham-Chapel Hill Blvd, Durham, NC 27707- Offers new and gently used merchandise, they allow leashed, well behaved dogs inside.
+Once and Again Consignment– 3738 Durham-Chapel Hill Blvd, Durham, NC 27707- Offers new and gently used merchandise, they allow leashed, well behaved dogs inside.

 What are the must-do dog-friendly events in Durham?